 There are many types of ball bearings, each with special features designed for different purposes and to meet specific requirements.
-The structure of the equipment, dimensions of the parts which will be assembled to the bearing, and the ball bearing application environment and conditions need to be confirmed.
-Several conditions of the application should be considered as you decide on a ball bearing part number and specification.
+The structure of the application, dimensions of the equipment or component which the bearing will be assembled to, and the application environment and conditions need to be confirmed.
+It is necessary to take several factors into account in order to decide the bearing part number and specification that your application will require.
 Additionally, the market is an important factor in your bearing part number and specification selection.
 Setting an overarching standard for the selection of bearings is difficult, as each type of the bearing has different criteria for application-influencing factors.
 Therefore, you should always review your selection of bearings according to your application’s specific requirements.
 Following are a few generic guidelines to help you through some of the factors that influence the selection of ball bearings.

 Structure and function of the equipment

-The dimensions and performance are required of your application’s ball bearings for your application should be based on an understanding of the structure and function of the equipment involved.
+The required dimensions and performance should be based on an understanding of the structure and function of the equipment involved.
 The scaling down of equipment has made bearing structure limitations more severe.
-Even so, we recommend taking into account the items listed below and selecting your ball bearing carefully to achieve the bearing performance that your application requires.
+We recommend taking into account the items listed below and selecting properly, to achieve the required bearing performance.

 Application environment (temperature, humidity, vibration, dust, etc.)

 The bearing material, retainer and lubricants are selected based on the ranges of predicted temperature and humidity.
 The proper preload and lubricant are selected based on the vibration conditions.
 The presence of dust influences the selection of the shield or seal type.
 In certain bearing operation conditions, the temperature of the ball bearings can sometimes be higher than environmental temperature.